Brutal Exposure: the Congo

 'Lomboto, shot in the wrist and hand by a rubber concession sentry and permanently disabled as a result', early 1900s.
 The Harris Lantern Slide Show © Anti-Slavery International / Autograph ABP

-This haunting exhibition presents what was probably the first photographic campaign in support of human rights.
-It documents the exploitation and brutality experienced by Congolese people under the control of Leopold II of Belgium in the 1900s.
+This haunting exhibition presented what was probably the first photographic campaign in support of human rights.
+It documented the exploitation and brutality experienced by Congolese people under the control of Leopold II of Belgium in the 1900s.

 Please note: Brutal Exposure contains content that some visitors may find distressing.
 Parental guidance is advised.